smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 screen data Capture Application, linked to a Response Rule that stored the captured data into the Dynamic Variable.

-Dynamic Variables are called \"dynamic\" because they can do more than just store static values.
-It\'s possible to assign a user-defined program to a Dynamic Variable master record that can perform any kind of calculation at run-time and return the value that will be used to replace the Dynamic Variable token.
+Dynamic Variables are called "dynamic" because they can do more than just store static values.
+It's possible to assign a user-defined program to a Dynamic Variable master record that can perform any kind of calculation at run-time and return the value that will be used to replace the Dynamic Variable token.